Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning

 Increasing the noise variance strengthens the protection by making the prompt selection less predictable and reducing the effectiveness of adversarially crafted keys.
 However, this also comes at the high cost of model utility.

 \textbf{Anomaly detection techniques} We test commonly used anomaly detection techniques in machine learning against $\textsc{PromptMIA}$.
-Specifically, we consider the following classical approaches: \texttt{IsolationForest} \citep{liu2008isolation}, \texttt{LocalOutlierFactor} \citep{breunig2000lof}, \texttt{OneClassSVM} \citep{manevitz2001one}, \texttt{SGDOneClassSVM}, and \texttt{EllipticEnvelope} \citep{estimator1999fast}.
+Specifically, we consider the following classical approaches: \texttt{IsolationForest} \citep{liu2008isolation}, \texttt{LocalOutlierFactor} \citep{breunig2000lof}, \texttt{OneClassSVM} \citep{manevitz2001one}, and \texttt{EllipticEnvelope} \citep{estimator1999fast}.
 These methods are widely used, well established in the literature, and directly available in \textsc{scikit-learn} library \citep{kramer2016scikit}.
-Although it would be interesting to evaluate deep learning--based anomaly detection algorithms \citep{doswift, jiang2023adgym} (e.g., autoencoders, VAEs, GAN-based models) against $\textsc{PromptMIA}$, we leave this for future work.
+Although it would be interesting to evaluate deep learning-based anomaly detection algorithms \citep{doswift, jiang2023adgym} (e.g., autoencoders, VAEs, GAN-based models) against $\textsc{PromptMIA}$, we leave this for future work.
 Moreover, the number of prompts in the prompt pool is typically small (20 in our experiments), which raises doubts about the effectiveness of deep learning based methods in this setting.
 We therefore restrict our evaluation to the aforementioned classical methods.
-We briefly describe the anomaly detection algorithms use in this paper:

-\textbf{Isolation Forest} detects anomalies by recursively partitioning the feature space with random splits.
-Each sample’s path length, or the number of splits needed to isolate it in a random tree---is shorter for outliers, as they are easier to separate from the bulk of the data.
+We briefly describe the anomaly detection algorithms used in this paper: \begin{itemize} \item \textbf{Isolation Forest} detects anomalies by recursively partitioning the feature space with random splits.
+Each sample’s path length, or the number of splits needed to isolate it in a random tree is shorter for outliers, as they are easier to separate from the bulk of the data.
 Averaging this path length over a forest of random trees yields an anomaly score: points with shorter average paths are more likely to be anomalous.

-\textbf{Local Outlier Factor (LOF)} detects anomalies by comparing the local density of each sample to that of its $k$-nearest neighbors.
+\item \textbf{Local Outlier Factor (LOF)} detects anomalies by comparing the local density of each sample to that of its $k$-nearest neighbors.
 Normal points have similar density to their neighbors, while outliers lie in sparser regions.
 The LOF score is the ratio of the average neighbor density to the sample’s own density; values $\text{LOF}\!>\!1$ indicate potential outliers.
 LOF captures both local and global structure, making it effective in datasets with varying densities.